k1nd0ne/MacOsSecurity/README.md

 ```

 ### Setting up a Firmware password
-We booting your system it is possible to use the MacOs firmware to boot on a usb stick for example or enter the recovery mode to format your data / re-install mac os.
+When booting your system, it is possible to use the MacOs firmware to boot on a usb stick for example or enter the recovery mode to format your data / re-install mac os.
 Setting a firmware password different from your session password, prevent intruder from using this firmware with malicious intentions.
 See : https://support.apple.com/en-au/HT204455